-Date of award Basis of award (% of salary) Number of shares Face value at grant (£000)

-D J Cowen 27 February 2014 33.5% 42,000 70
+Date of award Basis of award (% of salary) Number of shares Face value at grant £000 D J Cowen 27 February 2014 33.5% 42,000 70

-27 February 2013 37.5% 46,600 78

-R C Hunter 27 February 2014 33.5% 47,600 80

-27 February 2013 37.5% 52,600 88

 Awards are made following the achievement of personal objectives linked to long-term strategic initiatives.
 The earliest date that awards can vest is three years from the date of award.
-No awards were made to the executive directors in 2015.
+No awards were made to the executive directors in 2015 or 2016.